 1. Focus on gut health

-Now more than ever we are beginning to uncover the extent to which our gut health affects our overall immune function.
-The stress of modern life, high processed food diets and regular use of antibiotics have left many of us with guts that function far from optimally.
+Now more than ever we are realising the extent to which our gut health affects our overall immune function.
+The stress of modern life, diets high in processed food and regular use of antibiotics have left many of us with guts that function far from optimally.

-Working towards better gut balance means including both pro and prebiotics in our diets.
+Balancing our gut microbiome means including both pro and prebiotics in our diets.
 Probiotics reintroduce friendly bacteria to the gut and can be found in fermented foods like kefir, kombucha, kimchi and sauerkraut.
 Whilst prebiotics pass through the digestive tract undigested and feed the good bacteria already in your gut.
-Foods such as Jerusalem artichokes, chickpeas and lentils are great additions to your daily diet.
+Foods such as onions, garlic, leeks, chickpeas and lentils are great additions to your daily diet.

 2. Know your superfoods

-While we often think of foods rich in vitamins to help ward off bugs, many diets don’t include enough iron or zinc, two of the key nutrients that directly support immune function.
-Adding a daily serving of iron-rich legumes and vegetable such as spinach will help, as will opting for wholegrains.
+While we often think of foods rich in vitamins to help ward off bugs, many diets don’t include enough iron or zinc, two of the key minerals that directly support immune function.
+Adding a daily serving of iron-rich legumes and vegetables such as spinach will help increase your levels, as will opting for wholegrains rather than refined.

-A deficiency in Vitamin C can manifest as low immunity, poor wound-healing and fatigue.
-Without enough daily levels of this antioxidant, metabolic processes can become impaired.
-Try eating foods rich in vitamin C such as acerola cherries, bilberries and broccoli, all of which are rich in antioxidants that offer positive nutritional benefits.
+A deficiency in vitamin C can manifest as low immunity, poor wound-healing and fatigue.
+Without enough daily intake of this antioxidant, metabolic processes can become impaired.
+Try increasing your intake of peppers, kiwis, berries and dark leafy greens, all of which are rich in vitamin C and many other antioxidants.

 If you’re struggling to get your daily dose, why not try incorporating a natural vitamin C supplement that is readily absorbed, such as Pukka’s plant-sourced Natural Vitamin C.